AUTHOR OF BETWEEN YOU & ME

 “Message to the world…can you see the lightning flashing?”

 Why did you become a writer?

 I was excited to develop characters that I could really relate to.
-Pursuing an acting career played a big part in inspiring me to find other story-telling outlets.
-In every casting call, you are only ever given the opportunity to interpret someone else's words, stories and situations--using your experiences to relate to their characters.
-You’re trying to fit into a shape that someone else has drawn and it’s rare to feel just right for something, to fully relate to a character.
-I was completely enticed by the desire to spend some time in the head of a character of my creation, to develop relationships that made sense to me and reflected parts of myself that I didn’t often come across in other people’s work.
-I thought it would be fun.
-And it is the most amazing creative experience!
-The only thing more gratifying is having other people respond to your characters as if they were real people.
+Being an actor played a big part in inspiring me to find other story-telling outlets.
+In every casting call, you're only ever given the opportunity to interpret someone else's words, stories and situations--using your experiences to relate to their characters.
+You’re trying to fit into a shape that someone else has drawn so I was interested to spend time in the heads of characters of my own creation, to develop relationships that made sense to me and reflected parts of myself that I didn’t often come across in other people’s work.

 So I began by writing plays and screenplays to create stories of my own, but they're also open to numerous phases of interpretation via directors and actors.
 I loved the idea of taking charge of the whole creative picture in a novel.
 Every word I chose was the way in which the scene would be imagined.
 Everything I write comes to me in pieces and moments of interaction between characters, usually dialogue, so it seemed an organic extension beyond plays and screenplays to present a novel as immediately and visually as I could, as if watching it unfold.